u338steven/UIAssistant/README.md

 ### Installation

-You can download from [here](https://github.com/u338steven/UIAssistant/releases/) (include Migemo Japanese Dictionaries)
+You can download from [here(Releases)](https://github.com/u338steven/UIAssistant/releases/) (include Migemo ja-JP, zh-CN and zh-TW Dictionaries)
 Uncompress it and run UIAssistant.exe

 **Administrator permission are recommended for running UIAssistant.**